June 22, 2022

 - Support for alerts to notify you and your team members when cluster and database resource usage exceeds predefined limits, or of potential billing issues.
 Configure alerts and view notifications on the Alerts page.
 When an alert triggers, YugabyteDB Managed sends an email notification and displays a notification on the Notifications tab.
 When the alert condition resolves, the notification dismisses automatically.
 Alerts are enabled for all clusters in your account.

-- Free clusters are now paused after 21 days of inactivity.
+- Sandbox clusters are now paused after 21 days of inactivity.
 YugabyteDB Managed sends a notification when your cluster is paused.
 To keep a cluster from being paused, perform an action as described in What qualifies as activity on a cluster?
-Free clusters are deleted after 30 days of inactivity.
+Sandbox clusters are deleted after 30 days of inactivity.

 - Ability to see the version of YugabyteDB that your cluster is running on.